ksin751119/KeyGenerater/README.md

 This will:
 1. Generate a new key
 2. Encrypt the key using AWS KMS
-3. Upload the encrypted key to Bitwarden
+3. Upload the encrypted key to AWS Secrets Manager
+4. Store the private key in Bitwarden

 ## Ubuntu Environment Setup